codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 #### Server: Getting Started

-- create an empty private repo on GitHub
+- Create an empty private repo on GitHub
 - Invite your instructor to the repo
-- Connect it to your server:
+- Connect it to your server directory:
   - run `git init`
+  - run `git branch -M main`
   - run `git remote add origin <url-of-the-repo-you-just-created>`
+  - A/C/P

 - Install your dependencies
 - Run the tests
   - with the server turned off run the command: `npm test`
-- There is one bug.
-Find the bug and fix it - 20 POINTS
+- A "bug" is defect or missing feature.
+Find the bugs and fix them - 20 POINTS
-- You will know you have found the bug when the tests pass
+  - You will know you have found the bugs when the tests all pass
 - Deploy to Heroku - 5 POINTS

 #### Server: Notes